Arthur (1981 film): Sequel

 The film was followed by a sequel in 1988, Arthur 2: On the Rocks.
-Lead players Moore, Minnelli, and Gielgud reprised their roles, as well as supporting players such as Fitzgerald and Martin.
+Moore, Liza Minnelli and John Gielgud reprised their roles, as well as co-stars Stephen Elliott, Geraldine Fitzgerald, Barney Martin and Ted Ross.
 The sequel was a critical and financial failure.

 Remake

-The 2011 version was first reported in 2008 with news that Arthur was to be remade by Warner Bros., with Russell Brand in the lead role.
+The 2011 version was first reported in 2008 with news that Arthur was to be remade by Warner Bros.
+Pictures, with Russell Brand in the lead role.
 Brand confirmed this during his March 10, 2009, appearance on The Howard Stern Show.
 The remake was an overall critical and financial failure.

-Indian versions

-The film had three Indian remakes: the 1984 Hindi-language film Sharaabi, the 1985 Kannada-language film Nee Thanda Kanike, and the 2004 Hindi Tumsa Nahin Dekha: A Love Story.

 In popular culture

-The animated series The Critic starring Jon Lovitz shows a parody of Arthur called Arthur 3: Revenge of the Liver, where the character of Arthur Bach (voiced by Maurice LaMarche impersonating Dudley Moore) is shown intoxicated and is informed that he has cirrhosis of the liver.
+The animated series The Critic starring Jon Lovitz has an episode "Eyes on the Prize", which shows a parody of Arthur called "Arthur 3: Revenge of the Liver", where the character of Arthur Bach (voiced by Maurice LaMarche impersonating Dudley Moore) is shown intoxicated and informed that he has cirrhosis of the liver.